Baldur's Gate II: Shadows of Amn: Development

 In traditional mediums like text or film and television, what is read or seen is effectively controlled by the creators.
-Games are a visual medium, wrote Luke Kristjanson, one of the writers and designers on Shadows of Amn, but they are unlike the traditional ones of film and television.
+Games are a visual medium, according to Luke Kristjanson, one of the writers and designers on Shadows of Amn, but they are unlike the traditional ones of film and television.
 For Baldur's Gate, the developers knew what would be seen on the critical path, but not when players would see it, or whether the right amount of significance would be placed upon it.
-Kristjanson noted that the character of Imoen was unexpectedly popular with players of the first game, in spite of the fact that she was a late addition during development and was undeveloped as a character.
-Kristjanson remarked that her lack of interactions with other characters in the first game projected an impression of closeness to the player character, although this was not intended by the developers; this led to her being revealed as the player character's half-sister in its sequel and an integral character to its plot.

 In Shadows of Amn, several tools were used to remedy these shortcomings.
 One of these were in-game cutscenes, which were like small plays, "adding suspense and depth to the world and overall story".
 Cutscenes had been used in Baldur's Gate, but were employed "more effectively" in Shadows of Amn.
 Another technique was to increase, to a greater degree than Baldur's Gate, the interactivity of the characters that travel with the player.
-While the characters in Baldur's Gate possessed "banter", there was a very great increase of this in Shadows of Amn.
-However, it was not merely an increase in the amount of dialogue and text.
+While the characters in Baldur's Gate possessed "banter", there was a very great increase of this in Shadows of Amn, but was not merely an increase in the amount of dialogue and text.
 NPCs interject, reinforcing "the importance of events [and] contributing their own motivations".
 They recognize critical junctures in the game, since those are of significance to them as well.
 They even make comments to each other, as Kristjanson put it: "If Imoen thinks that Jaheira is being too strict she'll say so, and if Jaheira thinks Imoen is being immature she'll counter, and if Minsc thinks the both of them would benefit from getting hamsters of their own [...] he won't hesitate to offer that little nugget of wisdom".
+Kristjanson noted that the character of Imoen was unexpectedly popular with players of the first game, in spite of the fact that she was a late addition during development and was undeveloped as a character.
+Kristjanson remarked that her lack of interactions with other characters in the first game projected an impression of closeness to the player character, although this was not intended by the developers; this led to her being revealed as the player character's half-sister in its sequel and an integral character to its plot.